mimic-sussex/sema/assets/docs/default-livecoding-language.md

 ```

-# communication to the JS window
+# Communication to the JS Window

 ### Send data: